Elysium: Film and television

-Videogames

-Elysium is the name of the setting from the 1997 video game Mega Man Legends and its sequel where its a gigantic space colony that homes the last vestiges of humanity and most of the events of the story either occur or revolve around.

-In the 2017 video game Xenoblade Chronicles 2, Elysium is presented as the location in the land of Alrest, shown as a paradise with lush green fields overlooking a small town.
-In the final chapter of the game, Elysium is revealed to be the name of a space habitat.
-The characters later discover Earth and name it Elysium.
+Video games

-Elysium appears in the Fate of Atlantis DLC of the 2018 video game, Assassins Creed: Odyssey.
+Elysium appears in the Fate of Atlantis DLC of the 2018 video game, Assassin's Creed Odyssey.
 In the first part of this DLC, The Fields of Elysium, the misthios travels to Elysium which is ruled by members of the precursor civilisation known as the Isu which were then worshipped as the gods of the Greek pantheon.

-In the 2020 video game Hades, Elysium is the third of four levels (known as biomes) that the protagonist, Zagreus, must traverse in his attempts to escape the Underworld.
-In the game, Elysium is an ethereal realm where Zagreus defeats the spirits of dead warriors, who endlessly fight one another for glory.
-The exit to Elysium is guarded by a team composed of Theseus, King of Athens, and the Minotaur, known in the game as "Asterius, Bull of Minos," who together serve as the biome's final boss.

 In 2021, the video game Honkai Impact 3rd added a roguelike gameplay mode called Elysian Realm.
 The player follows the character of Raiden Mei as she visits the Realm, known as the underworld where the memories of the last thirteen Flame-Chasers of the Previous Era rest.

 Honours

 Elysian Beach in Antarctica and Elysium Mons on Mars are named after the Elysian Fields, as is the aforementioned avenue des Champs-Élysées.